UNCW in the News

 Seven Seahawk pitchers combined to allow one run and walk one, while striking out 10 as UNCW topped the Czech Republic National Team 4-1 Monday in an exhibition game at Brooks Field.

-Osher institute creates sense of
+Osher institute creates sense of community

 At the Osher Lifelong Learning Institute at UNCW, there is an unofficial motto of "learning for the joy of it."
 The membership program designed for adults ages 50 and older is aimed at keeping members on track for an enrichment-filled life of continued learning.